Local browser tools for images, video, and audio

 No. Audio support depends on the browser's playback, decode, offline rendering, and export path.
 Picmu separates those states so a playable file does not get mistaken for a fully editable one.

-Why do some video pages show a fallback instead of full export?
+Why do some video pages offer another output instead of full export?

 Because preview, decode, and export support are not always the same thing.
-When a browser cannot finish a reliable video export, Picmu keeps a useful fallback visible, such as still-frame capture.
+When a browser cannot finish a reliable video export, Picmu keeps a useful option visible, such as still-frame capture.

 Can Picmu convert every image format pair?

 Not always.
 Picmu covers many practical format pairs, but some conversions still depend on browser support, source features, and output constraints.
-The page should explain any meaningful tradeoffs.
+Pages explain the important tradeoffs before export.

 Will transparency survive every image conversion?

 No. Transparency depends on both the source and the target format.
-When a page leads to an opaque format, Picmu should surface the alpha-loss tradeoff before export.
+When a page exports to an opaque format, Picmu calls out the alpha-loss tradeoff before export.

 Does conversion or recompression improve image quality?